2026 Election Day is Tuesday, April 7

-Voters will head to the polls on April 7, 2026 to elect representatives for the Janesville City Council, Janesville School Board, and the Rock County Board of Supervisors.
+Voters will head to the polls on Tuesday, April 7 to elect representatives for the Janesville City Council, Janesville School Board, and the Rock County Board of Supervisors.

 Forward Janesville and our Government Relations Council play an educational role in helping our members—and the community at large—understand the election process and learn about the candidates.
 While we do not endorse candidates or host forums, we publish our annual Candidate Q&As in March to showcase the candidates and their perspectives on key issues.
 Check this page frequently for updates about the election, local candidate forums and news headlines.